open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 third-party database frameworks (like ORMs) and wonder how widely this instrumentation can be used.

 From an implementation perspective, as long as the database drivers or the database frameworks interact with the database (any database, not just an SQL database) through `database/sql` with context, `otelsql` should work just fine.

 This is an
 [example](https://github.com/ent/ent/issues/1232#issuecomment-1200405070) that
 shows how otelsql works with Facebook's entity framework for Go.

 ## Other cool features

+Now that you've experienced the main feature, let's take some time to explore the other cool features `otelsql` provides.

 ### Sqlcommenter support